tiffanychu90/simple-coronavirus-report/getting_started.md

 Change into the directory where you want to store your GitHub repos (each individual repo will be its own folder).
 The `simple-coronavirus-report` repo will be one folder.
 But, if you ever do more projects, you'll set up a new GitHub repo for it, and you'll have many folders, reflecting each GitHub repo you've cloned, on your local computer.

 You will [fork the repo](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo).
 Forking the repo makes a personal copy of the repo.
+You can do this in the browser on the GitHub webiste.

 Once the repo is forked, you need to clone the repo.
 This moves it over from what you see remotely, or on the GitHub website, to a folder sitting on your local computer.
 You'll be able to make changes to the notebook.
+We'll cover that in Steps 3-4 below.

 ## Step 3: Change into your current directory